 inmate work program

 Since1996, the South Dakota Department of Corrections has developed a readiness to address any type of disaster or special project that arises.
+Inmates and DOC staff have assisted in cleaning up after tornadoes and thunderstorms and in preventing flooding and other natural disasters.

 Each DOC Unit has a disaster response trailer that is fully supplied with chain saws, generator, power and hand tools, shovels, rakes and other equipment necessary for disaster response.
 Each unit has transportation capable of moving the full contingent of inmates that are physically and socially able to work in a non-correctional setting.
 Each DOC Unit has staff that have been specifically trained and briefed and are equipped to respond to an emergency call at any time of day.